trskop/command-wrapper/man/command-wrapper-skel.1.md

 For documentation of generic *EXIT STATUS* codes see `command-wrapper(1)` manual page section *EXIT STATUS*.
 Any *EXIT STATUS* codes specific to this subcommand will be listed below.

+`3`
+:   Cannot create target file.
+This can happen for multiple reasons:

+    *   Target directory doesn't exist and `--parens` option wasnt specified.
+    *   Target file exists and we don't want to overwrite it.

 # FILES